richpl/PyBasic/README.md

 * *life.bas* - An implementation of Conway's Game of Life.
 This version is a port of the BASIC program which appeared in 'BASIC Computer Games' in 1978.

+* *Pneuma.bas* - A brief 21st century take on the venerable text adventure.

 ## Informal grammar definition

 **ABS**(*numerical-expression*) - Calculates the absolute value of the result of *numerical-expression*